Autosuggestion: Self-conflict

 Coué believed a patient's problems were likely to increase if his willpower and imagination opposed each other, something Coué referred to as "self-conflict."
 As the conflict intensifies, so does the problem i.e., the more the patient consciously wants to sleep, the more he becomes awake.
 The patient must thus abandon his willpower and instead put more focus on his imaginative power in order to fully succeed with his cure.

 Effectiveness

 With his method, which Coué called "un truc," patients of all sorts would come to visit him.
 The list of ailments included kidney problems, diabetes, memory loss, stammering, weakness, atrophy and all sorts of physical and mental illnesses.
 According to one of his journal entries (1916), he apparently cured a patient of a uterus prolapse as well as "violent pains in the head" (migraine).

 Evidence

 Advocates of autosuggestion appeal to brief case histories published by Émile Coué describing his use of autohypnosis to cure, for example, enteritis and paralysis from spinal cord injury.

 Autogenic training

 Autogenic training is an autosuggestion-centered relaxation technique influenced by the Coué method.
 In 1932, German psychiatrist Johannes Schultz developed and published on autogenic training.
-Unlike autosuggestion, autogenic training has been proven in clinical trials and, along with other relaxation techniques, such as progressive relaxation and meditation, has replaced autosuggestion in therapy.
-The co-author of Schultz's multi-volume tome on autogenic training, Wolfgang Luthe, was a firm believer that autogenic training was a powerful approach that should only be offered to patients by qualified professionals.
-Its effectiveness has been confirmed in several studies.